Carolina Reaper vs Habanero: What's the Difference?

 The Verdict: Carolina Reaper vs Habanero

 Carolina Reaper and Habanero occupy very different positions on the heat spectrum.
 Carolina Reaper delivers 6× more heat with its distinctive fruity and sweet character.
-Habanero, with its fruity and citrusy profile, excels in recipes that need significant but manageable heat.
+Habanero, with its fruity and citrusy profile, excels in everyday cooking.

 Full Carolina Reaper Profile → Full Habanero Profile →